 Learn about re-streaming live streams with Wowza Streaming Engine™ media server software using MediaCaster.

 This on-demand startup functionality works well for RTMP and RTSP/RTP streaming where advanced packetization isn't required.
-However, it doesn't work for the HTTP streaming protocols (HLS, MPEG-DASH, HDS, and Smooth Streaming).
-HLS streams require about 30 seconds of video to be pre-packetized before playback can start, and Microsoft Silverlight clients require three times the key frame duration.
+However, it doesn't work for the HTTP streaming protocols.
+HLS streams require about 30 seconds of video to be pre-packetized before playback can start.
 Therefore, the stream must be started before it's ready for streaming over HTTP.
 Wowza Streaming Engine Manager provides features to start receiving MediaCaster streams and to keep them running.

 One method for re-streaming live streams with the MediaCaster feature is to configure a file with a .stream file name extension that live applications can use to connect to the source stream through the MediaCaster system.
 A Stream file contains the URI of the source stream and any properties applied to the stream.
 When the source stream is started, a live application can use the information in the Stream file to connect to the stream so that it's available for playback when requested by players.